 Pearl Jam's Eddie Vedder's awkward speech

-Many artists are ecstatic to win their first Grammy Award, but that was not the case for Pearl Jam’s lead man, Eddie Vedder.
-When they won Best Rock Performance in 1996, Vedder took the stage to say, “I don't know what this means.
-I don’t think it means anything.
-That’s just how I feel.”
+Many artists are ecstatic to win their first Grammy Award, but that was not the case for Pearl Jam's lead man, Eddie Vedder.
+When the group won Best Hard Rock Performance in 1996, Vedder took the stage to say, "I don't know what this means.
+I don't think it means anything.
+That's just how I feel."

 Though his nonchalance confounded some, Pearl Jam went on to achieve great acclaim.
-In 2000, he dissed the Grammys once again at a 10-year anniversary performance for this band in Las Vegas, thanking his fans and adding, “I would never do this accepting a Grammy or something."
+In 2000, Vedder dissed the Grammys once again at a 10-year anniversary performance for his band in Las Vegas, thanking his fans and adding, "I would never do this accepting a Grammy or something."

-The year?
-2000.
-The question on everyone’s mind: Which pop princess will take Best New Artist, Christina Aguilera or Britney Spears?
-By night’s end, Aguilera would prevail, signaling a reign that would see the pop star dominating the Grammy Awards for years to come.
+The year is 2000.
+The question on everyone's mind: Which pop princess will take Best New Artist, Christina Aguilera or Britney Spears?
+By night's end, Aguilera would prevail, signaling a reign that would see the pop star dominating the Grammy Awards for years to come.

-When country singer Shelby Lynn won Best New Artist in 2001, fans felt that maybe it was a tad late for her to be considered a “new” artist.
+When country singer Shelby Lynne won Best New Artist in 2001, fans felt that maybe it was a tad late for her to be considered a "new" artist.
 She had already been recording for years.
-As she joked in her acceptance speech, it took her “13 years and six albums to get here.”
-Since then, she’s released seven more studio albums and dozens of singles.
+As she joked in her acceptance speech, it took her "13 years and six albums to get here."
+Since then, she's released several more studio albums and dozens of singles.

 50 Cent interrupts Evanescence

-Kanye West famously interrupted Taylor Swift’s Video Music Awards speech in 2009.
-Perhaps he was inspired by another rapper back in 2004.
+Kanye West famously interrupted Taylor Swift's Video Music Awards speech in 2009.
+Perhaps he was inspired by another rapper who pulled a similar stunt back in 2004.